-'There He Goes!': Family Who Went Viral On BBC Returns To Discuss Working From Home
+Viral 'BBC Dad' Returns To Discuss Working From Home: 'Just Really, Really Tough'

 The family still lives in Busan, South Korea.
 Like millions of people around the world, they've been coping with new limits on where they can go and what they can do.

-When asked how they are dealing with the isolation, Kim said, "It's very difficult, to stay in the house for a long time."
+When asked how they are dealing with the isolation, Kim said, "It's very difficult to stay in the house for a long time."

 South Korea was never under a national lockdown, instead asking people to stay in their homes and not to congregate.
 It has now lifted some of the strictest guidelines.
 But their children's visits to a local playground still include attempts to stay away from other people, Kim said.